+The concept of “For the people, by the people” has been applied to human rights with a new online logo contest that seeks to create an internationally recognized logo to act as a symbol and beacon for human rights issues across the globe.
 The Logo for Human Rights is a non-profit organization that paired up with jovoto, an online platform for the creative community, to help crowdsource designs.
 The contest has already received some high-powered support.
 The Logo for Human Rights has partnered with Canada, Chile, Germany, the Czech Republic, Senegal, Singapore and Uruguay.